Dr. Norman Breuer

 Norman Breuer is an interdisciplinary agricultural and livestock systems ecologist and agronomist with a focus on adaptation to climate variability and global change through increased resilience in complex human-ecological systems.
 He is interested in the human dimensions in sustainable productive landscapes and co-management of forests, water resources and other natural areas, and sees biodiversity conservation as a means of support for the economy and society.

 He has been a researcher at the Department of Agricultural and Biological Engineering at the University of Florida and the Rosenstiel School of Marine and Atmospheric Sciences of the University of Miami.
-He currently holds an Associate Research Professor position at the Center for Appropriate Technology of the School of Science and Technology at the Catholic University of Our Lady of the Assumption.
+He currently holds an Associate Research Professor position at the Center for Appropriate Technology of the School of Science and Technology at the Catholic University, Asunción, Paraguay.
+He is a PRONII researcher.
 As such, he is a member of the National Commission of Climate Change of Paraguay.
 He has published extensively in the scientific literature and was part of a team that co-developed the AgroClimate decision support system.

 Dr. Andrés Camps